 Short-lived Messages: Redis

 Redis’s in-memory database is an almost perfect fit for use-cases with short-lived messages where persistence isn’t required.
-Because it provides extremely fast service and in-memory capabilities, Redis is the perfect candidate for short retention messages where persistency isn’t so important and you can tolerate some loss.
+Because it provides extremely fast service and in-memory capabilities, Redis is the perfect candidate for short retention messages where persistence isn’t so important and you can tolerate some loss.
 With the release of Redis streams in 5.0, it’s also a candidate for one-to-many use cases, which was definitely needed due to limitations and old pub-sub capabilities.

 Large Amounts of Data: Kafka